adragoset/Nomad-Shepard/README.md

-With the restart status set to planned each of the Shepards attempts to aquire a restart lock by iterating through the count of concurrent locks and trying to aquire it.
+With the restart status set to planned each of the Shepards attempt to aquire a restart lock by iterating through the count of concurrent locks and trying to aquire one.
 ```
 shepard/locks/${NOMAD_NODE_NAME}/${NOMAD_JOB_NAME}/${NOMAD_GROUP_NAME}/${NOMAD_TASK_NAME}/restart_lock/{{lock number}}
 ```

-If a restart lock is aquired the Shepard instance writes a random value to consul at the following path.
+If a restart lock is aquired the Shepard instance writes a random value to Consul at the following path.
 ```
 shepard/keys/${NOMAD_NODE_NAME}/${NOMAD_JOB_NAME}/${NOMAD_GROUP_NAME}/${NOMAD_TASK_NAME}/${NOMAD_ALLOC_INDEX}"
 ```
-This causes that allocations task to restart under nomad.
-Shepard then monitors the restart process until the task status is running and its health checks pass in consul.
-Then the task lock is aquired the node count is decremented and the task_lock and restart lock is released.
+This causes Nomad to restart that allocations task.
+Shepard then monitors the restart process until the task status is running and its health checks pass in Consul.
+Once the task is healthy the task_lock is aquired, the node count is decremented, and the Shepard releases the task_lock and it's restart_lock.

 #### Garbage collection
 Shepard instance will perodically poll for job and allocation keys in consul and check their status in Nomad.
 If any keys are present for allocations or jobs that are no longer in the running state on that node they will be removed from Consul.